 Our session were quite comfortable for me.
 I felt supported by my coach emotionally.
 I felt that my coach really wanted to help me to find solutions in my requests.
 I got another view on my situation.
 My coach helped me to listen to myself deeper.
 I could articulate what I felt and, maybe, was afraid to admit to myself.
 Also I was learning from my coach.
 I felt that my coach is a wise person and she shared with me her knowledge and attitude to life.
 Our Communication was interesting to me to know another style of coaching process.

-I liked these sessions.
-The supportive environment created by Leah gave me a big space to investigate the topics.
-I expected to get new experience of coaching approaches from different kinds of coaching schools, and l have obtained this experience.
-Leah shares with me her experiences and used the consulting approach.
-Her recommendations were valuable from practice point of view.
+I liked these sessions at the 8 mark on the 10 mark’s scale.
+The supportive environment, created by Lean, gave me a big space to investigate the topics.
+I expected to get new experience of coaching approaches from different kind of coaching school, аnd l have obtained this experience.
+Sometimes you share with me your experience and used the consulting approach.
+Your recommendations were valuable from practice point of view, however, such method is recommended to use with limitation.
+In general the coaching is in demand for people who looking the discovery new opportunities in their development.
+Would you recommend this treatment to other people that you know could benefit from it?
+Sure, I will do.